Hayben25/dots/.config/README.md

 Add the only if xorg/wayland utilities as your wm requires.
 Add your wm of choice by installing with yay -S <DE>-git After linux-cachyos is installed you can remove the linux package

+> [NOTE]
-=note you need git and base-devel but that can be inculed in the pacstrap=
+> You need git and base-devel but that can be inculed in the pacstrap

 # EFI Stub